What Is On-Page SEO? How to Do On-Page Optimization in 2025

 You can use PageSpeed Insights to check your page load time.
 PageSpeed Insights will provide you with customized recommendations for speeding up your site.
 You can also follow some best practices for page speed, like compressing images, eliminating unnecessary website code, and more.

-10. Internal links: Add internal links
+10. Add internal links

 Internal linking often gets overlooked when it comes to on-page SEO.
 As your site grows, however, it’s critical to develop an internal linking process.
 That’s because internal linking helps crawlers explore your site, discover new content, and understand the context of different pages.